k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 ```
 ## Related issues and PR

-From the K8ssandra GitHub repo, here are the related issues and pull request for your reference:
+From the K8ssandra GitHub repo, here are the resolved issues and pull request for your reference:

 * https://github.com/k8ssandra/k8ssandra/pull/901
 * https://github.com/k8ssandra/k8ssandra/issues/420